-Recently the Sustainability Committee of BOMA Greater Los Angeles (GLA) hosted a LunchCast webinar called Green Leases and How to Capture Overstandard Tenant Consumption.
+Recently the Sustainability Committee of BOMA Greater Los Angeles (GLA) hosted a LunchCast webinar called Green Leases and How to Capture Overstandard Tenant Consumption which covered the topic of building sustainability in great detail.
 The webinar was part of a BOMA/GLA educational Sustainability Series, and was led by Sara Neff, Kilroy’s Senior Vice President of Sustainability.

 BOMA/GLA says on their website, “Over the last 20 years, there has been a massive paradigm shift in how the public and commercial real estate view the sustainability of the built environment.
 Building owners not only seek efficient and healthy buildings, but also understand that their buildings’ operations directly impact the surrounding community.”